apeskinian/p4_watch-o-tron/README.md

     - Make (required)
     - Collection
     - Model
-    - Movement Type (required, selectable from dropdown)
+    - Movement type (required, selectable from dropdown)
-    - Movement Model
+    - Movement model
+    - List name (required, selectable from dropdown)
     - Image (placeholder image used if none uploaded)
-    - List (required, selectable from dropdown)

     Then you can select which of the following most common watch complications it has (if any):